Luamin/batect-demo/README.md

 2. In Linux and MacOS, you need to run `chmod +x batect` to add exectution permerssion.

-3. run can run `./batect --list-tasks` to see what tasks we have.
+3. Run `./batect --list-tasks` to see what tasks we have.

 ## Run Go HelloWorld through batect command